fission-codes/rust-template/CONTRIBUTING.md

 ## Code of Conduct

-Please be kind, inclusive, and considerate when interacting when interacting with others and follow our [code of conduct](./CODE_OF_CONDUCT.md).
+Please be kind, inclusive, and considerate when interacting with others and follow our [code of conduct](./CODE_OF_CONDUCT.md).

 ## How to Contribute